w3champions/website/README.md

 3) Run the project (F5) in visual studio.
 This usually opens a browser window with blank page.
 Copy the url of the page (eg. https://localhost:44336/).
 4) Change the `BASE_URL` of ui to the backend url you just copied: https://github.com/w3champions/w3champions-ui/blob/master/public/env.js#L3
 6) You should be able to login as admin.

+### Running a Pull Request Environment
+- rename the file _pull-request-docker-compose.yml to pull-request-docker-compose.yml and create the PR